5jt/dyalog-cookbook/manuscript/structure.md

 That amounts to five functions.
 Two of them are specific to the application: `TxtToCsv` and `CountLetters`.
 The other three -- `caseUp`, `join`, and `map` are utilities, of general use.

-`caseUp` uses the fast case-folding I-beam introduced in Dyalog 15.0.
+`toUppercase` uses the fast case-folding I-beam introduced in Dyalog 15.0.

 `TxtToCsv` uses the file-system primitives `⎕NINFO`, `⎕NGET`, and `⎕NPUT` introduced in Dyalog 15.0.